 Empathy/compassion must not be mistaken for sympathy.
 Although the words are similar, they are mutually exclusive.
 Empathy means to understand.
 A good project manager needs to understand that there is life outside the workplace and that people are not machines without emotions.
 By doing so he/she will develop a personal relationship with the team members that will serve as a tool for better results.

 The team must believe that the project manager knows what he/she is doing.
 Leadership competence does not however necessarily refer to the project leader’s technical abilities in the core technology of the business.
 As project management continues to be recognised as a field in and of itself, project leaders will be chosen based on their ability to successfully lead others rather than on technical expertise, as in the past.
 The ability to challenge, inspire, enable, model and encourage must be demonstrated if leaders are to be seen as capable and competent.
-It is also essential to recognise when you’re not an expert in a certain fields.
+It is also essential to recognise when you’re not an expert in a certain field.
 Project management qualifications are greatly recognised in this day and age and expand a project managers’ knowledge further.

 The project manager should be able to delegate with ease.
-He/she should be able to recognise skills and expertise of his team members and assign or delegate the tasks according to those.
+He/she should be able to recognise the skills and expertise of his team members and assign or delegate the tasks according ly to those.
 Trust is an essential element in the relationship of a project leader and his or her team.
 You demonstrate your trust in others through your actions – how much you check and control their work, how much you delegate and how much you allow people to participate.
 Individuals who are unable to trust other people often fail as leaders.

 There are times when things do not go as expected.
 In such cases, the project manager needs to maintain their cool and be composed no matter what level of pressure they are under.
 A leader with a hardy attitude will take these problems in their stride.
 When leaders encounter a stressful event, they consider it interesting, they feel they can influence the outcome and they see it as an opportunity.

 The project manager needs to be a good team builder.
 A team builder can best be defined as a strong person who provides the substance that holds the team together in common purpose toward the right objective.
 The team starts as a group of strangers and needs to be made into a core group of people.
-Keeping the sense of team spirit alive despite the many problems in the project execution, is another crucial qualities a project manager should have.
+Keeping the sense of team spirit alive despite the many problems in the project’s execution, is another crucial quality a project manager should have.

 A great project manager not only has to have all of these qualities but also know when to employ them and to what extent.